grafana/tempo/docs/tempo/website/operations/consistent_hash_ring.md

 **Participants:** Metrics-generators
 **Used by:** Distributors

-This ring is used by the distributors to load balance traffic into the metrics-generators.
-When spans are received the trace id is hashed and they are sent to the appropriate metrics-generators based on token ownership in the ring.
+This ring is used by distributors to load balance traffic to the metrics-generators.
+When spans are received, the trace ID is hashed, and the traces are sent to the appropriate metrics-generators based on token ownership in the ring.

 #### Compactor
 **Participants:** Compactors